ralphbean/threebean-blog/_posts/0123-new-fmn-release.rst

 It's been a while coming but this past week I released and deployed a new cut of `FMN, Fedora's Fedmsg Notification system
-<https://apps.fedoraproject.org/notifications>`_ (it's a neat webapp ).
-The release is full of bug
+<https://apps.fedoraproject.org/notifications>`_ (it's a neat webapp that can
-fixes and little feature enhancements, I'll talk about a few here:
+send you notifications of events as they happen throughout Fedora Infrastructure).
+The release is full of bug fixes and little feature enhancements, I'll talk about a few here:

 - **New defaults** - this is the big one.
 The default settings were the biggest issue raised by early adopters.
 The complaints fell along two main